lsms-worldbank/adodown/src/mdhlp/ad_command.md

 __**undoc**umented__  is used to create an undocumented command.
 An undocumented command is a command that not intended to be used by the user, and only be used by other commands in the same package.
-In practice, this means that no helpfile is created for this command.
+In practice, this only means that no helpfile is created for this command.

 # Examples